wordbit/wordbit/content/posts/2021-05-31-blob-opera-and-the-talking-paper-airplane.markdown

 title = "Blob Opera and the talking paper airplane"

 +++
-I don't know what those Googlers have been smoking, but Google I/O this year was trippy.
+I don't know what those Googlers have been smoking these days, but Google I/O this year was just trippy.

 It started out with a bunch of colourful, psychedelic slug-like blobs singing opera.
 Whether a machine-learning experiment or an acid trip, the effect was the same.
 We were also treated to a bizarre AI-generated conversation with an anthropomorphized Pluto and... a talking paper airplane.